ten7/handbook.ten7.com/_pages/04_ourbenefits.md

 * Books or other educational materials related to your job

 ### Conferences
-If you are presenting at a conference or other event as a TEN7 representative, you can log up to 20 hours of time under the TEN7 Marketing project in Harvest for the time you need to prepare for your presentation.
+If you are presenting at a conference or other event as a TEN7 representative, you can log up to 20 hours of time under the TEN7 Growth project in Harvest for the time you need to prepare for your presentation.

 ## Planning for Time Off